Anschluss: Schuschnigg announces a referendum

 On 3 March 1938, Austrian Socialists offered to back Schuschnigg's government in exchange for political concessions, such as legalising socialist press, returning confiscated funds and "the lifting of the ban on the wearing of Social Democrat badges, show Social Democrat flags and standards and singing Social Democrat songs."
 Schuschnigg agreed to these demands and was supported by the united front of socialists and communists, as well as the Heimwehr, monarchist groups and the majority of the Austrian police.
 The Social Democrats also declared their readiness to support Schuschnigg in the event of a plebiscite under the conditions that immediately after such a plebiscite a definite negotiation be begun to include them in the Government.
 This support led Schuschnigg to announce the referendum.
+According to Peter R. Knaur, Germany believed that a defeat in a referendum was likely, and thus dispatched men to Vienna to prevent or modify the plebiscite.
+Knaur wrote: "The Nazis supposedly admitted that they only had the following of twenty percent, of the potential votes of the country."

 On 9 March 1938, in the face of rioting by the small, but virulent, Austrian Nazi Party and ever-expanding German demands on Austria, Chancellor Kurt Schuschnigg called a referendum (plebiscite) on the issue, to be held on 13 March.
 Infuriated, on 11 March, Adolf Hitler threatened invasion of Austria, and demanded Chancellor von Schuschnigg's resignation and the appointment of the Nazi Arthur Seyss-Inquart as his replacement.
 Hitler's plan was for Seyss-Inquart to call immediately for German troops to rush to Austria's aid, restoring order and giving the invasion an air of legitimacy.
 In the face of this threat, Schuschnigg informed Seyss-Inquart that the plebiscite would be cancelled.

 To secure a large majority in the referendum, Schuschnigg dismantled the one-party state.
 He agreed to legalize the Social Democrats and their trade unions in return for their support in the referendum.
 He also set the minimum voting age at 24 to exclude younger voters because the Nazi movement was most popular among the young.
 In contrast, Hitler had lowered the voting age for German elections held under Nazi rule, largely to compensate for the removal of Jews and other ethnic minorities from the German electorate following enactment of the Nuremberg Laws in 1935.